AbieFund/abie-archive/CONTRACT.md

 ## Filter proposals

-When a proposal is received, one member is randomly selected among reviewers to **publish** a report and **confirm** the selected voting mode.
+When a proposal is received, one opt-in member is randomly selected to **publish** a report and **confirm** the voting mode selected by the `beneficiary`.

-Reviewers always can refuse or ignore.
+Members always can refuse or ignore.
 If so, another `reviewer`is selected.

 Standard reward amount is set to 3 ETH per review.